Cuprate/monero-book/src/consensus_rules/transactions.md

 ### Sorted Inputs

-From hard-fork 7 the inputs must be sorted by key image, in ascending lexicographic order[^sorted-kis].
+From hard-fork 7 the inputs must be sorted by key image, in descending lexicographic order[^sorted-kis].

 ### The Output Must Exist